NgHanWei/DCVAE/README.md

 ```

 ### Obtain the raw dataset
-Download the raw dataset from the resources above, and save them to the same folder.
+Download the raw dataset from the resources above, and save them to the same `$source` folder.
 To conserve space, you may only download files that ends with `EEG_MI.mat`.

 ### Pre-process raw dataset
 The following command will read the raw dataset from the `$source` folder, and output the pre-processed data `KU_mi_smt.h5` into the `$target` folder.